EnigmaGroup29/auber-website/README.md

 ###Portfolio

-Portfolio projects are in '/_posts'
+Gameplay images are in '/_posts'

 Images are in '/img/portfolio'